srid/nixos-unified/doc/src/activate.md

 ### Per-host home configurations {#home-perhost}

-You may host-specific home configurations, such as `legacyPackages.homeConfigurations."myuser@myhost"`.
+You may also have separate home configurations for each machine, such as `legacyPackages.homeConfigurations."myuser@myhost"`.
 These can be activated using:

 ```sh
 nix run .#activate $USER@$HOSTNAME